-For additional documentation about IBM Informix Dynamic Server and related products, including release notes, machine notes, and documentation notes, go to the online product library page at http://www.ibm.com/software/data/informix/pubs/library/.
+All of the product documentation (including release notes, machine notes, and documentation notes) is available from the information center on the Web at http://publib.boulder.ibm.com/infocenter/idshelp/v117/index.jsp.
 Alternatively, you can access or install the product documentation from the Quick Start CD that is shipped with the product.